austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 ## Why not Guilded?

-In the scope of this guide, the key reasons to move from Guilded to Matrix are:
+In the scope of this guide, the key reasons to join Matrix as an ex-Guilded user are:

 * **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned.
 * **Closed source**, thus cannot be independently inspected.
 * **Lack of control for private data and no guarantee on reliability**, as Guilded is centralized, not federated.
 See [here](../matrix-vs-al/#centralized-platforms).
-* **Client-server API has serious performance issues**.
+* **Client-server API had serious performance issues**.
 This is verified by Guilded, has not been resolved despite several attempts.
 A Guilded channel causes ten times as much data to be retrieved as a similar Matrix room does.
-* **Guilded did not allow deleting user accounts until recently**.
+* **Guilded did not allow deleting user accounts initially**.
 Prior to June 2021, it was not possible to delete Guilded user accounts; they instead advised to just stop using Guilded.
-* **Guilded is owned by Roblox**.
+* **Guilded was owned by Roblox**.

 [Matrix addresses all of the above](../#why-matrix).